The Players Championship 2023

 - Arnold Palmer Invitational and Memorial Tournament winners from the past three years

-- Money leader during the Korn Ferry Tour Finals
+- Money leader from the Korn Ferry Tour Finals

 - Korn Ferry Tour money leader from the previous season

-- Remaining positions and alternates filled through current year FedEx Cup standings.
+- The remaining positions and alternates are filled through the current year’s FedEx Cup standings.

 |2019||Rory Mcllroy||272||Jim Furyk||273|